Renault Billancourt engine

 The Billancourt engine was an automotive engine designed by Renault for the Renault 4CV, used subsequently until 1985.
 It later received the internal code "B", for Billancourt.
 The "sport" version is called Ventoux engine.

 History

 The engine is liquid-cooled, with four cylinders in line.
 It is also characterised by its three main bearing design and its piston stroke of 80 mm.
 It has a cast-iron block, aluminium cylinder head and uses a lateral camshaft to operate overhead valves, which also operated the fan belt on its other end.

-In June 1940, Louis Renault appointed Fernand Picard who became deputy technical director in the automobile engine department.
-During the World War II, he participated in the study of a small car: the future 4CV.
+In June 1940, Louis Renault appointed Fernand Picard, who became deputy technical director in the automobile engine department.
+During World War II, he participated in the study of a small car: the future 4CV.
 Its engine was ready in 1942 and a year later, it first turned a wheel.
 Renault replaced this engine with the Cléon-Fonte engine, a completely new design.